 When you use your phone, for example, make a call, your phone emits radiation.
 It makes calling with a cell phone technically possible.
 At the same time, your phone is designed in a way that is safe to use.
 This is where SAR (specific absorption rate) and OTA (over-the-air) testing play a very important role.
 SAR testing is basically the opposite of OTA testing and makes sure your device is safe to use.
 You can read more about mobile phone radiation and SAR testing from our previous article.

 From 1G to 5G

 New technologies, new devices, and new antennas enable better performance of base stations and other wireless devices.
 When the number of cell phones has increased, also wireless connections have developed.
 In 40 years, we have moved from 1G to 5G.
 5G – as the name implies, is the 5th generation of mobile networks.
 It brings us many advantages like higher speed, more responsive, and the ability to connect more devices at once.
-At the same time, new technologies increase the importance of OTA testing.
+At the same time, new technologies increase the importance of wireless device OTA testing.

 Follow our social media channels to keep up with the latest news in the world of wireless technology.

 Contact our sales